adelfazel/binray_search_tree_in_c/README.md

 # binray_search_tree_in_c
-This is implementation of BST in c as efficient as possible
+This is implementation of BST in C as efficient as possible

 Supports the following operation: